Slackadays/Chata/README.md

 First, I want to write a standard that's as polished as it can be.
 Then, once the standard is ready, we can start making it real.

+The reason for doing this is because I think it's sometimes better to know what you want to achieve first and then work towards that goal rather than working towards something and making up the goal along the way.

 Here's some of my goals for Chata:
 - a superb standard library with fancy algorithms such as IIR, Hilbert Transform, and more
 - an action-oriented syntax with clear verbage